Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 France Roman ruins: Porte de Mars, ReimsThe Porte de Mars, in Reims - one of the more striking Roman monuments in France

-According to blogger Megan Starr, visiting the Porte de Mars is one of the more unusual things to do in Reims; the Porte is central (near the cathedral and train station) and relatively easy to get to.
+Visiting the Porte de Mars is one of the more unusual things to do in Reims; the Porte is central (near the cathedral and train station) and relatively easy to get to.
+Don't be surprised if there's scaffolding, because it's often under reconstruction or renovation.

 The arch has three wide openings, each 32 meters long and 13 meters high, and was named after the God of War, Mars, whose temple once stood nearby.